-If you opt for the camper option, we advise you to get a larger model.
-Then you can leave the car seats in there without having to put everything away to make the bed every night.
+- If you opt for the camper option, go for a larger model.
+Then you can leave the car seats in without having to put everything away to make the bed every night.
 For example, in a 6-seater, you could set up a permanent bed at the back and use the car seats in the front also as high chairs at the table.

-Choose an arrival in New Zealand late afternoon or evening to recover faster and overcome the jet lag.
+- Choose to arrive in New Zealand on the evening to recover faster and overcome the jet lag.

 - Book a hotel close to the airport so you can walk there or get free shuttles.

 - Take into account the ages of your children and plan your itinerary accordingly.
 Make sure to include plenty of stops along the way for rest, food, and entertainment.

 - The weather in New Zealand can be unpredictable, so make sure to pack for all types of weather.
 Bring layers, rain gear, and comfortable shoes for outdoor activities.